grandcentrix/GCXTrustPolicy/README.md

 ## Abstract

 Users, developers and applications expect end-to-end security on their secure channels, but some secure channels are not meeting the expectation.
-Specifically, channels built using well known protocols such as VPN, SSL, and TLS can be vulnerable to a number of attacks.
+Specifically, channels built using well known protocols such as VPN, SSL and TLS can be vulnerable to a number of attacks.
 This is where SSL-validation come into play as it prevents from Man-in-The-Middle attacks and other vulnerabilities.
 This framework is intended as customizable drop-in-solution that makes SSL-validation more comfortable and reliable secure.